Bikilaketema/Afaan_Oromoo_Strings_For_Softwares/Afaan_Oromoo_Strings.md

 # Afaan Oromo Software Translations

 This document contains English phrases used in software, along with their translations in Afaan Oromo.
-Feel free to contribute by adding translations for missing phrases or improving existing ones.
+Feel free to use those strings in your software projects.

 ---